mhajjar36/Terraform/README.md

 We dont need to copy the tags

-copy this into your main.tf file
+copy this into your main.tf file and give it your desired values

 resource "aws_instance" "my-first-project" {